skhemlani/mReasoner/README.md

     RELATION             INCLUDE
     ACTIVE               T

 The intension provides a set-theoretic modal semantics for building representations.
-Multiple intentions can be used to
+Hence, intensions capture the intended meaning of a natural language sentence.
+These intensions are then used to construct models using the **interpret** function.

 ### Building models ("interpreting" intensions)

-The system can build models using the **interpret** command, which processes intensions to stochastically construct a model in which all the intensions are true.
+The system can build models using the **interpret** function.
+This function takes a list of premises (strings), parses them into intensions, and then attempts to stochastically construct a model in which all those intensions are true.
 For example:

     > (interpret '("All A are B" "Some B are C")) (#<Q-MODEL 4020347923>)